adhunna/HelloWorld-DNN-Prompt/README.md

-# HelloWorld-DNN-Prompt-
+# HelloWorld-DNN-Prompt
-DNN Prompt Hello World command sample
+DNN Prompt Hello World command sample.
+Just install the HelloWorld.DNNModule module in your DNN website and you will get new command hello-world2 in DNN Prompt.
+Run "help" to view it's description